Olivia A. Davidson: Education career

 In 1870, at the age of 16, Davidson began teaching in towns in Ohio, Mississippi, and Arkansas.
-In 1874, she became a sixth-grade teacher in the new Clay Street School in Memphis, Tennessee (now operated as the Booker T. Washington High School).
+In 1874, she became a sixth-grade teacher in the new Clay Street School in Memphis, Tennessee (now Booker T. Washington High School).
 Her sister Margaret was also a teacher here, and their brother Joseph also lived and worked in the city.
 Her principal instituted changes recommended by Davidson.
 While Olivia was in Memphis, her sister Margaret died.
 In 1878 their brother Joseph was murdered by the Ku Klux Klan, at a time of violence to suppress black voting.
 Davidson returned to Ohio shortly thereafter.

 That year she enrolled as a senior at the Hampton Institute, now Hampton University, in Virginia.
-She did so well that she was one of the graduation speakers on May 22, 1879.
-From there, she attended the State Normal School at Framingham, Massachusetts (now Framingham State University), where she studied further to get a teaching degree.
-Davidson graduated on June 29, 1881 as one of six honor students.
+She was one of the graduation speakers on May 22, 1879.
+From there, she attended the State Normal School at Framingham, Massachusetts (now Framingham State University), where she studied teaching.
+Davidson graduated on June 29, 1881, as one of six honor students.

 After graduating with a degree in teaching, she taught in the Worcester Public Schools.
 The city's wealthy elite protested her appointment, and the school committee rescinded it.

 Davidson returned to Hampton to recover from a serious illness.
 She also began teaching a group of Native American men who had been enrolled there as students after being released as prisoners of war from a United States fort in Florida.
 They were warriors from Plains Tribes who had been captured in the Indian Wars.

 Booker T. Washington, the postgraduate speaker at Hampton, contacted Davidson, asking her to help him develop the new Tuskegee Institute.
-After recovering from her illness, she joined him on August 25, 1881 as a teacher and vice principal.
+After recovering from her illness, she joined him on August 25, 1881, as a teacher and vice principal.
 She threw herself into the work despite her precarious health, becoming Washington's partner in building Tuskegee.
 His first wife, Fannie N. Smith, died in 1884.

-On August 11, 1886, in Athens, Ohio, Davidson married the widower Washington.
+On August 11, 1886, in Athens, Ohio, Davidson and Washington married.
 She served as stepmother to young Portia Washington, the child of Booker T.'s first marriage.

 In 1886, Olivia Davidson Washington addressed the Alabama State Teachers' Association on the topic of "How Shall We Make the Women of Our Race Stronger?," advocating that teachers strive to reach black girls as the "hope of the race."
 During her time at Tuskegee, she also helped raise funds for the school, both locally and through her contacts in the North.

+Private life and death

-Her first son, Booker T., Jr., was born on May 29, 1887.
-Their second son, Ernest Davidson Washington, was born February 6, 1889.
+Washington's first son, Booker T. Washington, Jr., was born on May 29, 1887.
+Her second son, Ernest Davidson Washington, was born February 6, 1889.
 Two days later, the Washingtons' house at Tuskegee burned down.
-Olivia Washington suffered exposure to the early morning cold and likely already had contracted tuberculosis (TB).
-Her health deteriorated and she died three months later of laryngeal TB on May 9, 1889, at Massachusetts General Hospital.
+Olivia Washington suffered exposure to the early morning cold and had likely already contracted tuberculosis.
+Her health deteriorated and she died three months later of laryngeal tuberculosis on May 9, 1889, at Massachusetts General Hospital.